vbbonchev/hypnoticSquares/README.md

 ```

 #### Alert
 Creates a warning or a note with a custom starting symbol, usually ">".
-You can control if you want a warning or a note with the "context" variable
+You can control if you want a warning or a note with the "context" variable.

 Example usage:
 ```
 {{< alert icon=">" context="warning" >}}